code-with-amitk/Code-examples/programming_lang/c++/design-patterns/Creational/facade/README.md

       - Set the ampliﬁer to DVD input
       - Start DVD.
       - ***So much of work needed to be done by myself***
+        - Work here means method call.
+To build a home theater we need to call API for each work and that's cumbersome.
       - And when movie is over, all these steps again.
   - SOLUTION
-    - create a new class HomeTheaterFacade, which exposes a few simple methods such as `startHomeTheater(), stopHomeTheater()`
+    - create a new class HomeTheaterFacade, which exposes a 2 simple methods such as `startHomeTheater(), stopHomeTheater()`
-    - This class will call all the subsystem APIs internally and user Only have 2 buttons on Facade Remote:
+    - These 2 methods will call all the subsystem APIs internally and user Only have 2 buttons on Facade Remote:
       - SwitchOnHomeTheater
       - SwitchOffHomeTheater